NNPDF/nnpdf/doc/sphinx/source/vp/complex_runcards.rst

 Similar to
 a programming language like C, the inner namespace has priority with respect to the outer.
-For example if we add a PDF specification to the `with_cuts` namespace like this:
+For example, if we add a PDF specification to the `with_cuts` namespace like this: